-Students participating in Spring Commencement activities on Friday, May 17, may request to extend their stay on campus until Saturday, May 16, at 6 pm at the latest.
+Students participating in Spring Commencement activities on May 15 or 16, may request to extend their stay on campus until Saturday, May 16, at 6 pm at the latest.
 You will not be allowed to stay beyond 6 pm.

-Students assigned to summer school sessions A or B and intern housing for summer 2019 will be allowed to extend their stay through Sunday, May 19 when they are allowed to move into their summer assignment.
+Students assigned to summer school sessions A, D, and 1 and intern housing for summer 2020 will be allowed to extend their stay through Sunday, May 17, when they are allowed to move into their summer assignment.